pnnl/CardSharpForMCNP/docs/CardSharp.py.md

 Returns assigned surface number.

-### Method: CardDeck::insertSurface_Plane
+### Method: CardDeck::insertSurface_ConeAligned
-(self, name, A=1.0, B=1.0, C=1.0, D=1.0, surfaceNum=0, trNum=None):
+(self, name, axis='X', xyz=(0,0,0), tSqr=0.25, sheet=0, surfaceNum=None, trNum=None):

-Define a plane surface aligned with equation: Ax + By + Cz -D = 0.
-Can also add a transform.
+Define a cone parallel to one of the three axes. tsqr is the sqr of tan of cone angle. sheet is...

+The trNum can be obtained by first calling insertTRString.
+The same trNum can be used for multiple objects.

+In general, instantiate surfaces/cells at the origin and then apply TR/TRCL to rotate/translate.
+In all the geometry functions name is used only for the descriptive comment.

 Returns assigned surface number.

 ### Method: CardDeck::insertSurface_PlaneAligned
-(self, name, axis='X', D=1.0, surfaceNum=0, trNum=None):
+(self, name, axis='X', D=1.0, surfaceNum=None, trNum=None):

 Define a plane surface aligned with X or Y or Z axis.
 D refers to: PX, PY, PZ.
 PX is normal to X axis.

 Returns assigned surface number.

+### Method: CardDeck::insertSurface_Plane
+Aligned(self, name, axis='X', D=1.0, surfaceNum=None, trNum=None):

+Define a plane surface aligned with equation: Ax + By + Cz -D = 0.
+Can also add a transform.

+Returns assigned surface number.

+### Method: CardDeck::insertSurface_Torus
+(self, name, axis='X', xyz=(0,1,1), ABC=(5,3,2), surfaceNum=None, trNum=None):

+Axis specifies the axis of rotation of the torus, TX,TY,TZ xyz is the center of the torus.
+The input parameters a b c specify the ellipse. a is the torus radius? b/c are the ellipse radii. if |a|< c, then the hole disappears.
+If b==c, then the torus cross section is a circle, instead of an ellipse.

+Returns assigned surface number.

+### Method: CardDeck::insertSurface_SQ
+(self, name, A=-0.0833, B=1, C=1, D=0, E=0, F=0, G=68.5, xyz=(-26.5,0,0), surfaceNum=None, trNum=None):

+Special quadratic surface.
+A(x - x)**2 + B(y – y)**2 + C(z – z)**2 + 2D(x – x) + 2E(y – y) + 2F(z – z) + G = 0
+Returns assigned surface number.

+### Method: CardDeck::insertSurface_GQ
+(self, name, A=1, B=0.25, C=0.75, D=0, E=-0.866, F=0, G=-12, H=-2, I=3.464, J=39, surfaceNum=None, trNum=None):

+General quadratic surface.
+Ax2 + By2 + Cz2 + Dxy + Eyz + Fzx + Gx + Hy + Jz + K = 0
+Returns assigned surface number.

+### Method: CardDeck::insertSurface_AxisSymmetricByPoints
+(self, name, axis='X', pointList=[], surfaceNum=None, trNum=None):

+The surfaces described by these cards must be symmetric about the x-, y-,  or z-axis, respectively, and, if the surface consists of more than one sheet, the specified coordinate points must all be on the same sheet.

+Each of the coordinate pairs defines a geometrical point on the surface.
+On the Y card, for example, the entries may be j Y y1 r1 y2 r2 where ri = sqrt(xi**2 + yi**2)and yi is the coordinate of point i.
+If one coordinate pair is used, a plane (PX, PY, or PZ) is defined.
+If two coordinate pairs are used, a linear surface (PX, PY, PZ, CX, CY, CZ,  KX, KY, or KZ) is defined.
+If three coordinate pairs are used, a quadratic surface (PX, PY, PZ,  SO, SX, SY, SZ, CX, CY, CZ, KX, KY, KZ, or SQ) is defined.

+Returns assigned surface number.

 ### Method: CardDeck::insertCellString
-(self, name, surfaceList=None, cellComplementList=None, manualSurfacesString=None, matName='Void', density=0, shift=(0,0,0), rotMatrix=None, impString='', cellNum=0, uni=0, fill=0, latticeType=None, latticeIndices=None):
+(self, name, surfaceList=None, cellComplementList=None, manualSurfacesString=None, matName='Void', density=0, shift=(0,0,0), rotMatrix=None, impString='', cellNum=None, uni=0, fill=0, latticeType=None, latticeIndices=None):

 This function is used to insert a cell using surfaces (and cells) that have already been defined.

 The terms surface number/macro number/macro surface number are used interchangeably.

-surfaceList simply supports positive/negative surfaces.
-The complement list  is a list of cells which get subtracted.
+surfaceList does intersection of positive/negative surfaces to define a volume.
+The complement list is a list of other cells whose volume gets subtracted  from this one.
+This is sufficient for most geometries.

-The possible combinations with unions, intersections, complement, complement of unions and so on are too many.
+For certain geometries, combinations of unions, intersections, complement, complement of unions etc might be needed and those can entered using the manualSurfacesList. and so on are too many.
 If the user wants to do that,  they can enter the string manually.

 Either use surfaceList and cellComplementList, or use the manualSurfacesList.